First 10 days of a Lottery Win

 1. Form a Brain Trust of collaborative professionals in this order: Certified Financial Transitionist® ( CeFT®) lawyer, CPA, family wealth counselor, and eventually an investment manager, and Realtor®.

-Before you think about investing, moving, setting up trusts and gifting, give yourself time with someone trained to help you personally process this major life transition event.
+Before you think about investing, moving, setting up trusts and gifting, give yourself time with someone trained to help you process this major life transition event.

-2.Get on Your Balcony, a CeFT® is trained to help you step back, get a balcony view of your new landscape.
+2. Get on Your Balcony, a CeFT® is trained to help you step back, and get a balcony view of your new landscape.

-3.Identify who and what is sacred and needs to be protected as the waves of change begin to hit your life.
+3. Identify who and what is sacred and needs to be protected as the waves of change begin to hit your life.

 You may find sleeping to be your biggest challenge in the short term.
 This is normal so just go with it, you will eventually adjust and sleep again.